alanhkarp/SitePassword/README.md

 that doesn't have the SitePassword extension installed.

-You may have more than one domain name for a given account because some web sites use more than one domain name for the same login page.
+You may have more than one domain name for a given account because some web sites use more than one domain name for logging into that account.
 You'll get the same password for all of the domain names as long as they are all associated with the same nickname.

 You can forget this domain name